 What is a glamping dome?

-A glamping dome is a dome-shaped outdoor accommodation structure designed to provide a comfortable camping experience while maintaining close interaction with nature.
+A glamping dome is a dome-shaped outdoor accommodation designed to offer a comfortable camping experience while maintaining a close connection with nature.

 How are glamping domes different from traditional tents?